-We're available to help you Monday through Friday, 8:30 AM to 5:00 PM, U.S. Eastern Time - closed holidays.
+We're available to help you Monday through Friday.
+We are closed most major holidays.

 Lottery Headquarters - View Map